nextcloud/notify_push/README.md

 The push server can expose some basic metrics about the number of connected clients and the traffic flowing through the server by setting the `METRICS_PORT` environment variable.
+The metrics endpoint will listen on all interfaces by default (0.0.0.0).
+However, it is also possible to bind the metrics listener to a local UNIX socket by specifying a path via the `METRICS_SOCKET_PATH` environment variable.

-Once set the metrics are available in a prometheus compatible format at `/metrics` on the configured port.
+Once set the metrics are available in a prometheus compatible format at `/metrics` on the configured port or UNIX socket.

-Additionally you can manually check the metrics by running the `occ notify_push:metrics` command, this will function even if you haven't setup `METRICS_PORT`.
+Additionally you can manually check the metrics by running the `occ notify_push:metrics` command, this will function even if you haven't setup `METRICS_PORT` or `METRICS_SOCKET_PATH`.

 ### Self-signed certificates